terraform-provider-openstack/terraform-provider-openstack/website/docs/r/objectstorage_container_v1.html.markdown

 * `content_type` - (Optional) The MIME type for the container.
 Changing this updates the MIME type.

+* `storage_policy` - (Optional) The storage policy to be used for the container.
+    Changing this creates a new container.

 * `force_destroy` -  (Optional, Default:false ) A boolean that indicates all objects should be deleted from the container so that the container can be destroyed without error.
 These objects are not recoverable.

 The `versioning` block supports: